 Having your initial gynecomastia surgery performed by a Board Certified Plastic Surgeon who specializes in gynecomastia, is your best bet for avoiding noticeable scars.
 Patient participation in preventing unsightly scars is crucial.
 Be sure to follow your surgeon’s post-operative instructions that should include; avoiding direct sunlight for 6 months to a year.
 Sunlight is known for contributing to hypertrophic scars.
 Using silicon sheeting once the incisions have healed have proved to be very beneficial in scar prevention.

-If you are struggling with unsightly scars after gynecomastia surgery, schedule a consultation today (415) 898-4161 with Dr. Miguel Delgado, M.D. to find what options are available to you for removal.
+If you are struggling with unsightly scars after gynecomastia surgery, schedule a free consultation today (415) 898-4161 with Dr. Miguel Delgado, M.D. to find what options are available to you for removal.